Come Hither Looks: 3 Steps to a Sexy, Confident Look

 Now that we know confidence comes from the eyes, let’s talk about how the mouth signals approachability.
 When we combine mouth and eye cues, we create a complete facial expression.
 Get the eyes right but miss with the mouth, and the result can come off as unapproachable—or even bitchy.
 Not exactly the goal.

-That’s pretty much it for the basics of how to make come hither looks and how to do bedroom eyes for your upcoming photo shoot.
-Basically if you master the smize and the novacane jaw, you’ll be well on your way to expressing like a pro model.
+That’s pretty much it for the basics of how to make come hither looks for your upcoming boudoir photo shoot.
+Basically if you master the smize and mouth vowels, you’ll be well on your way to expressing like a pro model.
+You can practice in front of the mirror before your session if you’d like, but if not that’s okay too.
+I’ll show you how to do this before your photo shoot so you’re not left wondering what to do in front of the camera.

 If you found this post helpful, drop a comment below and share it!
 And if you’re ready to create stunning, connection-driven photos, contact me here and I’d be happy to capture photos for you like I show on this site.